 - Check out our Locations page for some inspiration.
-Although these aren’t all confirmed “film-friendly” locations, the photos provide an overview of the different looks and settings found in the Ottawa region, from rural and historic to urban and modern – and everything in between.
+The photos provide an overview of the different looks and settings found in the Ottawa region, from rural and historic to urban and modern – and everything in between.

 - Looking for something specific?
 The Ontario Locations Library, managed by Ontario Creates, is the go-to tool for scouts looking for locations in Ontario.
 Over 250 film-friendly locations in Ottawa are currently listed, including houses, restaurants, and many public spaces.

 - Planning to scout several locations in one day?
 Google Maps can you help you find the quickest routes between locations, or use Google Earth and Street View to find sites you can later scout in person like parks, lakes, and even houses.
 Additionally, these tools can help you locate train tracks, school yards, transportation hubs and other impediments to shooting – more on that in the next section.

 Be careful when sharing photos of locations with the creative team that you have not visited personally.
 It’s good to make sure you’re on the right track but you don’t want them getting fixated on a location that you can never get – inside the Library of Parliament for that perfect murder scene, for example.

 You made a plan of the locations you want to scout and now you’re ready to get started.
 As you visit each site, take a look at the available lighting; is the area in the sun or in the shade?
 Will you need to bring additional lights or only a couple of reflectors?
 Scouting around the same time you plan to shoot will give you an idea of where the sun will be and what type of equipment you’ll need to bring on the day of your shoot.